 Service Impact Area

-Reform of civil legal service unauthorized practice of law (UPL) regulation presents a tipping point in the U.S. legal market, and there is limited opportunity to embed access-to-justice goals and models to ensure that underrepresented populations are served by these reforms.
+Reform of civil legal service unauthorized practice of law (UPL) regulation presents a tipping point in the U.S. legal market, and there is limited opportunity to embed access to justice goals and models to ensure that underrepresented populations are served by these reforms.
 Innovation for Justice (i4J) is at the forefront of this work and is uniquely positioned as an inclusive design hub that brings the potentially divergent goals of UPL reform decision-makers, legal service providers, and systemically disinvested communities together in advancing access to justice.
+Using participatory action research methodology with design and systems thinking, i4J designs legal empowerment service models that provide communities with the tools and resources that they want and need to know and use the law.

 In these early days of UPL reform, there is both risk and opportunity.
 The risk: UPL reform efforts may fall short of their potential, creating new service models that embed old legal service problems into new regulation.
 The opportunity: to view UPL reform from the outset as a chance to radically re-imagine the pathways for connecting people with civil justice needs — particularly those systemically disinvested and historically excluded from access to justice — to civil justice problem-solving.